Which Loft Insulation Is Best?

-Insulating your loft can prevent large amounts of heat escaping through your roof-space.
+Insulating your loft can prevent large amounts of heat from escaping through your roof space.
 The Energy Saving Trust estimates that insulating the loft of an average house can save between £150 and £250 on your energy bills — and, of course, this reduces your carbon footprint, too.

 There are many kinds of insulating materials on the market, though.
 So which is best?